oVirt/ovirt-site/source/blog/2016-10-04-ovirt-provider-ovn.md

 ![adding a new provider](uarwo40-edit-cluster.png)

 When the provider is successfully added, existing OVN networks can be imported to oVirt.
 New OVN networks can be defined using oVirt by adding a network and specifying it to be added on an external provider (make sure you add the external provider in read-write mode, so that you can add external networks from oVirt).

 A VM NIC can be added to OVN networks by simply choosing an external network during NIC provisioning.

 OVN based networking brings many advantages to oVirt:
 * More granular security - it brings complete network isolation without the need for defining VLANs.
 * Easier management - the management of the networking infrastructure should also become much easier, as instead of managing the network isolation on each of the networking components, it will be automatically taken care of by OVN.
+* Self service - the user can create many VM networks without troubling the network admin with vlan or infrastructure requests.

 ## Building oVirt OVN Provider rpms From Repository